 - Add an extra email address to alert additional people

 Within each alert definition, you have one to three escalation levels.
-To set up your escalations, open your alert definitions and select an alert definition to modify.
-Or search for a specific definition in the Uptrends menu search bar.
+To set up your escalations:

-- Select the frequency of the reminders.
-Learn more in the KB article Alert reminders.
+Set the frequency of the reminders.
+Learn more in the knowledge base article Alert reminders.

-- If you have configured a Custom integration you can check it here.
-Visit the knowledge base Integrations for more information on integrations.
+If you have configured other integrations you can choose them here.
+Visit the knowledge base article Integrations for more information.

-- Use the Groups and operators section to select the operators for the escalation (remember alerts go out only if the designated operator is active and on-duty).
-Active is the main setting for an operator and on-duty is derived from the operator’s off-duty schedule.
+Use the Groups and operators section to select the operators for the escalation.
+Remember that alerts go out only if the designated operator is active and on-duty.
+Active is a main setting for an operator and on-duty is derived from the operator’s off-duty schedule.

 Alerting by integrations

-The knowledge base article about Integrations tells you more about the different types of integrations, which include, phone (uses message credits) and integrations like PagerDuty, Microsoft Teams, Slack, and StatusHub).
+The knowledge base article about Integrations tells you more about the different types of integrations, which include phone (uses message credits) and other integrations like PagerDuty, Microsoft Teams, Slack, and StatusHub.

 Testing alert configurations

 Once you have set up your escalation levels and added the integrations you want to use, you can test if messages are sent succesfully.
-Check out the KB article Testing alert messages for the methods available for different integrations.
+Check out the knowledge base article Testing alert messages for the methods available for different integrations.